mantis3de/CrawlerKit-docs/docs/systems/trap-types.md

 ## Type 9 — Pit + Crossbow Combo

 **What happens:** The player steps onto a hatch cell.
-The hatch opens beneath them.
+The hatch opens.
 At the same moment an arrow fires from the wall.
-Even if the hatch is lever-controlled and the player avoids standing on it, they still take the arrow.
+Even if the player avoids the hatch, they still take the arrow.

-`TrapDoorTrap` and `ProjectileTrap` triggered from the same source.

 ### Variant A — shared lever